 What do I do after I have received my HomeBuyers Survey?

-Julian and Paul are always on hand after you have received the survey to discuss any aspects which may be causing you concern and to help you through the purchase process.
+Our surveyors are always on hand after you have received the survey to discuss any aspects which may be causing you concern and to help you through the purchase process.